 Once you get the right tool, follow these steps to smoothen your dog’s nails:

 Step 1: Hold your dog’s paws with one hand while holding one nail with the thumb and use the other hand to hold the grinding tool.
-If your dog has a lot of fur around their paws, you can trim the hair to prevent them from being caught up.
+If your dog has a lot of furs around their paws, you can trim the hair to prevent them from being caught up.

 Step 2: Turn on the grinding tool and move it around your dog’s nail without pressing it too hard.
-Hold the tool steady so that it doesn’t vibrate too much on the dog’s paws or kick out at an angle when you’re trying to grind down the nail.
+Hold the tool steady so it doesn’t vibrate too much on the dog’s paws or kick out at an angle when you’re trying to grind down the nail.

 Step 3: Keep applying a little pressure against the tool until the dog’s nail is smoothened out on the bottom part without touching the quick.

 Do not be in a hurry, just handle one nail at a time and take the time to observe your dog’s toes.
 If you need a more detailed guide, check out our article on how to grind dog nails the proper way.

-How Often Should Dog Nails Be Grinded?
+How Often Should Dog Nails Be Ground?

 Are Clippers or Grinders Better for Dogs?